The simple sign revealing you’ve ‘clicked’ with someone

 Sometimes we meet a complete stranger and it can feel like we’ve known them forever, that you somehow just 'click'.

-New research, published in Proceedings of the National Academy of Sciences, by a team at Dartmouth college, set out to study the science surrounding why we click with some people and not others.
+Research published in the Proceedings of the National Academy of Sciences this year by a team at Dartmouth college, set out to study the science surrounding why we click with some people and not others.

-"Clicking is one of the most robust metaphors for social connection," study authors explain.
+"Clicking is one of the most robust metaphors for social connection," the study's authors explain.
 "But how do we know when two people 'click'?"

-The research team asked pairs of friends and strangers to talk with each other and rate their felt connection.
+The research team asked pairs of friends and strangers to talk to each other and rate their perceived connection.

-Interestingly, the results indicated that for both friends and strangers, the speed in response was a robust predictor of feeling connected.
+Interestingly, the results showed that for both friends and strangers, the speed in response was a robust predictor of feeling connected.

 The study involved 66 participants who took part in 10 conversations, each with a different partner of the same gender.

-They were allowed to choose any topic of conversation while the exchange was being videotaped by the researcher.
+They were allowed to choose any topic of conversation while the exchange was being videoed by the researcher.

 Researchers found people were more likely to feel a stronger social connection if response times during the conversation were shorter.